 All other Course lecturers have a minimum of 3 years experience working with children using the Montessori approach.

-Louise Livingston, Director of Training
+Louise Livingston, Head of Training and 3-6 (Children’s House) Course Director

 Louise is an AMI Trainer with many years of experience working with children in Montessori environments, latterly running the Maria Montessori School in Notting Hill.
 She holds an AMI Children’s House Diploma and is an AMI examiner and lectures both in the UK and internationally.
 She also co-ordinates the AMI Faculty training in China.
 She is on the council of Montessori Education UK, the body responsible for running the UK Montessori schools accreditation scheme and is the managing editor of the AMI parent support initiative Aid to Life.
 Louise also holds an MSc in Educational Neuroscience, and is on the AMI Global Research Committee.

 Cheryl Ferreira, Evening 3-6 (Children’s House) Course Director

 Cheryl originally trained in Mumbai, India and completed her AMI trainer of trainers programme in the UK.
 She is an AMI examiner and lectures both in the UK and internationally.
 Cheryl also holds AMI Assistants to Infancy and Children’s House Diplomas.
 She is passionate about helping underprivileged children and has been involved in outreach work with the indigenous people of Australia.